josephcolton/ooolib-python/README.md

 This should create a blank document.
 You can then look at the examples directory for more examples.

 # History
 I originally wrote ooolib-python in 2006 as I was switching from Perl to Python and needed to replace the ooolib-perl project I had originally created.
-I wrote it and maintained it for a couple of years, then stopped working it.
+I wrote it and maintained it for a couple of years, then stopped working on it.
 I recently needed to use the ooolib-python modules again, but discovered that the old code was a bit messy and was built for Python 2.
-I decided to completely rewrite the code for Python 3 using a bit more of a object oriented approach.
+I decided to completely rewrite the code for Python 3 using a bit more of an object oriented approach.

 I decided that I was more interested in working on exporting or creating spreadsheets, so that has been the focus of this version.